GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/extended-variables/index.md

 **Copy all object variables**
 Copy all object variables from one object to another.

-**Copy an object variable**
-Copy an object variable from one object to another.

-**Delete global variable**
-Delete a global variable, removing it from memory.

-**Delete scene variable**
-Delete scene variable, the variable will be deleted from the memory.

-**Value of a global variable**
-Modify the value of a global variable.

-**String of a global variable**
-Modify the text of a global variable.

-**Value of a scene variable**
-Modify the value of a scene variable.

-**String of a scene variable**
-Modify the text of a scene variable.

-**Copy all object variables**
-Copy all object variables from one object to another.

 **Copy a global variable to scene**
 Copy the global variable to scene.
 This copy everything from the types to the values.